superkabuki/threefive_is_scte35/README.md

 [ Cool Features ]

-    * threefive hls can resume when started in the middle of an ad break.
+    * threefive can resume when started in the middle of an ad break.

             2023-10-13T05:59:50.24Z Resuming Ad Break
             2023-10-13T05:59:50.34Z Setting Break Timer to 17.733